 Two other types of common hepatitis are alcoholic hepatitis and autoimmune hepatitis.

 - Alcoholic hepatitis is inflammation of the liver due to alcohol consumption.
 Symptoms of alcoholic hepatitis include yellow skin and eyes along with increasing belly size due to fluid accumulation, malnutrition, fatigue, and weakness.

 - Autoimmune hepatitis is liver inflammation that occurs when your immune system turns against cells.
 Autoimmune hepatitis occurs due to genetic and environmental factors that occur over time.
 This disease is more common in females.
 Symptoms include fatigue, abdominal discomfort, and joint pain.

 How is Hepatitis diagnosed?

 Hepatitis can be diagnosed by your symptoms, a physical exam, blood test, CT, MRI, Ultrasound, or a liver biopsy.
 Chronic hepatitis can lead to severe health problems such as chronic liver disease, cirrhosis, and even liver cancer.

 What are treatments for Hepatitis?

-Treatments for Hepatitis varies depending on what type of hepatitis you have and at what stage.
+Treatments for Hepatitis vary depending on what type of hepatitis you have and at what stage.
 Hepatitis A is short term and may not require much treatment.
-Over the past few years there have been excellent treatments for both chronic hepatitis B and C have become available.
+Over the past few years, there have been excellent treatments for both chronic hepatitis B and C have become available.
 There are medications available for Hepatitis D, and autoimmune hepatitis.

-At Galen Hepatology we offer a complete liver care and treats a variety of conditions that affect the liver: Hepatitis C, Hepatitis B, Hemochromatosis, Cirrhosis, NASH, Fatty Liver, Liver cancer, and lifelong conditions such as Primary Biliary Cholangitis and Auto Immune Hepatitis.
+At Galen Hepatology we offer complete liver care and treat a variety of conditions that affect the liver: Hepatitis C, Hepatitis B, Hemochromatosis, Cirrhosis, NASH, Fatty Liver, Liver cancer, and lifelong conditions such as Primary Biliary Cholangitis and Auto Immune Hepatitis.